How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 claude

-Claude Code opens a browser for the login flow on first launch.
+Claude Code opens a browser login flow on first launch.
 If no browser appears, press c to copy the login URL and open it manually.
-On Ubuntu Server or a remote SSH session, copy that URL into a browser on the machine you actually use for desktop browsing.
+On Ubuntu Server, over SSH, or in a headless VM, copy that URL into a browser on your workstation instead of trying to open a browser inside the remote shell.

 Use the CLI status command any time you want to confirm whether this shell is already authenticated: